Honda HR-V hybrid running costs & insurance

 - 2MPG & CO2 emissionsThe hybrid-only HR-V is capable of returning competitive fuel economy figures that surpass even Honda’s claims with ease

-- 3Running costs & insurance - currently readingThe HR-V’s high insurance rating is certainly going to take a chunk out of any potential savings that come from running a hybrid like this
+- 3Running costs & insurance - currently readingThe HR-V’s high insurance rating is certainly going to take a chunk out of any potential savings that come from running a hybrid such as this

 - 4Performance, engine & driveThe HR-V excels when running on electric power alone, but falters you ask for more from the hybrid powertrain